subzeropt/Digital-Bank/README.md

 # Digital-Bank
-Final Project in Object-oriented programming / Python This project consists of implementing an application for a bank.
+Final Project in Object-oriented programming / Python.

+This project consists of implementing an application for a bank.
 This system will be used by a bank's branches and will allow them to manage customers and accounts as well as carry out banking transactions: withdrawals, deposits and transfers between bank accounts.
 It is also possible to make inquiries about balances and transactions.